 Another critical step is to assess the materials being fastened.
-Lumber is often chemically treated to extend the life of the wood and prevent wood rot.
-If you’re using lumber that has been treated with a chemical preservative or fire-retardant, the hardware you’re using to fasten it is more susceptible to corrosion (red rust), and corroded hardware can reduce its load capacity and strength.
+Lumber is often chemically treatedto extend the life of the wood and prevent wood rot.
+If you’re using lumber that has been treated with a chemical preservative or fire retardant, the hardware you’re using to fasten it becomes more susceptible to corrosion (red rust), and corroded hardware can have reduced load capacity and strength.
 If you’re in a wet-service environment, you incur additional risk because of the high retention of chemical treatments in wood when high moisture levels are present.
-The higher the percentage of these treatments that remain within the material, the higher the like likelihood of hardware corrosion.
+The higher the chemical levels retained in the wood, the higher the likelihood of hardware corrosion.
 Your lumber supplier should be able to provide all information pertinent to treatment chemicals and chemical retention.

-Lastly, it is important when using connectors, fasteners and anchors to select materials and/or coatings that are suitable for the intended application and environment.
+Lastly, it’s important when using connectors, fasteners and anchors to select materials and coatings that are suitable for the intended application and environment.
 Hardware coming into contact with other hardware can result in what’s known as galvanic corrosion.
-Galvanic corrosion can occur when two electrochemically dissimilar metals have contact or close contact with each other in the presence of an electrolyte, such as water.
-It’s important not to mix metals.
+Galvanic corrosion can occur when two electrochemically dissimilar metals have contact with each other in the presence of an electrolyte, such as water.
+It’s important not to mix metals without understanding their electrochemical interaction.
 For example, hot-dip galvanized fasteners should not be used with stainless-steel connectors.
-It’s good practice to use metals with similar electrochemical properties, separate dissimilar metals with insulating materials and prevent exposure to electrolytes to help minimize galvanic corrosion.
+It’s good practice to use metals with similar electrochemical properties, to separate any dissimilar metals with insulating materials, and to prevent exposure to moisture and other electrolytes to help minimize galvanic corrosion.

-Types 316/305/304 stainless steel, copper, silicon bronze and hot-dip galvanized (Class C) hardware offer the most effective protection against corrosion risk.
-Type 316 is the best choice for salt marine and chloride-containing environments, regardless of wood treatment chemicals, because it provides the highest level of corrosion resistance.
-Our Strong-Drive® SDWH Timber-Hex screw made from Type 316 stainless steel is recommended for wood-to-wood fastening applications when severe conditions demand maximum corrosion protection.
-For concrete and masonry anchoring applications in coastal or chemical environments, our Type 316 stainless-steel Titen HD® screw anchor offers long-lasting corrosion resistance.
-Many of our structural connectors, fasteners and anchors are available in stainless steel and are often used for building decks, docks and other projects that are more susceptible to corrosion.
+As far as hardware material goes, Types 316/305/304 stainless steel; copper; silicon bronze; and hot-dip galvanized (Class C) all offer highly effective protection against corrosion risk.
+Type 316 stainless steel is the best choice for salt marine and chloride-containing environments, regardless of wood treatment chemicals, because it provides the highest level of corrosion resistance.
+Our Strong-Drive® SDWH Timber-Hex screw made from Type 316 stainless steelis recommended for wood-to-wood fastening applications when severe conditions demand maximum corrosion protection.
+For concrete and masonry anchoring applications in coastal or chemical environments, our Type 316 stainless-steel Titen HD® screw anchoroffers long-lasting corrosion resistance.
+Many of our structural connectors, fasteners and anchors are available in stainless steeland are often used for building decks, docks and other projects that are exposed to more corrosive environments.

 To be safe, inspect your hardware throughout the building’s lifetime to see if any corrosion has occurred.
-This is especially important for structures exposed to weather, such as decks and docks.
-Check for loose connections, rotted wood and red rust or other signs of corrosion to the connectors and fasteners.
+This is especially important with structures exposed to weather, such as decks and docks.
+Check for loose connections, rotted wood and red rust or other signs of corrosion in your connectors and fasteners.

-While the many variables responsible for corrosion can make it difficult to predict the precise likelihood, timing and severity of corrosion, a detailed knowledge of your climate, environment and building materials goes a long way in helping you select hardware that keeps corrosion at bay.
+While the many variables contributing to corrosion can make it difficult to predict the precise likelihood, timing and severity of its occurrence, a detailed knowledge of your climate, environment and building materials goes a long way in helping you select hardware that will keep corrosion at bay.